IgorSoaresss/assembly-exercises/README.md

 # assembly-exercises
-Some exercises of assembly i made along the college
+Some exercises in assembly i made along the college